CaioDS/azl-iac/README.md

 # azl-iac

-## Objective: IAC Repo destinaded for creation Azure Infrastructure with Terraform
+## Objective: IAC Repo destinaded for the creation a Azure Infrastructure with Terraform

 ## Stack:
 - Terraform